 Anyway, I shuffled and I shuffled and I ran all the races including two 42km marathons.

 Here’s an example of a ‘short’ training run in windy, hilly Westville, starting at our home.
-We took turns hosting our short runs at our homes, with tea n cake served afterwards. –
+We took turns hosting our short runs at our homes, with tea n cake served afterwards.
+This is the run I worked out for the training team:

 Walk up River Drive